andreaweb/mws-restaurant-stage-1/README.md

-# Mobile Web Specialist Certification Course
+# Advanced Front-End Nanodegree - Project #3
 ---
 #### _Three Stage Course Material Project - Restaurant Reviews_

 ## Project Overview: Stage 1

-For the **Restaurant Reviews** projects, you will incrementally convert a static webpage to a mobile-ready web application.
-In **Stage One**, you will take a static design that lacks accessibility and convert the design to be responsive on different sized displays and accessible for screen reader use.
-You will also add a service worker to begin the process of creating a seamless offline experience for your users.
+For this project, I converted a static webpage to a mobile-ready web application, taking a static design that lacks accessibility and converting the design to be responsive on different sized displays and accessible for screen reader use.
+I also added a service worker to begin the process of creating a seamless offline experience for the users.

-### Specification

-You have been provided the code for a restaurant reviews website.
-The code has a lot of issues.
-It’s barely usable on a desktop browser, much less a mobile device.
-It also doesn’t include any standard accessibility features, and it doesn’t work offline at all.
-Your job is to update the code to resolve these issues while still maintaining the included functionality.

 ### What do I do from here?